 What’s my point?

 Don’t fear failure.
 Don’t be afraid to put yourself out there to try new things.
 Go get that new job, try out that business idea you’ve had with you since Adam.
-Granted, you’ll make lots of money mistakes as you start out but don’t let that deter you.
-Don’t let it stop you from reaching your goals and achieving your dreams.
-You have plenty of time to your advantage while in your 20s.
-So even if you mess up, you’ll have time to recover and strategize.
+Granted, you will make lots of money mistakes as you start out but don’t let that deter you.

 Forget everything society tells you about what a model grown up should be.
 Society likes to tell us how to live, standards to maintain and expectations to meet.
 But trying to meet societal expectations is like chasing the wind, your best efforts will never truly be enough.